scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

 to induce bias in the latent space of a DML system.
 For instance, if we know a dataset contains N -many classes, creating a prior distribution that is a learnable mixture of N gaussians may help produce better representations.
-Third, we claim that performing DML on the latent space of the VAE so that the DML task can be jointly optimized with the VAE to incorporate unlabelled data may help produce better repre- sentations.
+Third, we claim that performing DML on the latent space of the VAE so that the DML task can be jointly optimized with the VAE to incorporate unlabelled data may help produce better representations.

 Each of the three claims will be evaluated experimentally.
 The claims will be evaluated by comparing a standard DML implementation to the same DML implementation: